-Description: Students will quickly review topics covered in Chemistry.
-Upon this foundation students will study in greater detail nomenclative structure and reactivity of compounds, chemical equilibrium, ionization constants, reaction kinetics, and ionization reduction reactions.
-It should be understood that this course is the equivalent of a college level course.
-Information about AP courses, testing and college credit can be found on page 8 of this curriculum guide.
+Description: Students will study in greater detail nomenclative structure and reactivity of compounds, chemical equilibrium, ionization constants, reaction kinetics, and ionization reduction reactions.
+This course is the equivalent of a college level course.
+Information about AP courses, testing and college credit can be found on page 7 of this curriculum guide.